YZCU/ProFiT/README.md

 ## Results

-- Performance evaluation with HSP arts on the HOTC20’s HSP modality. (a) Precision plot. (b) Success plot.
+- Performance evaluation with hyperspectral arts on the HOTC20’s HSP modality. (a) Precision plot. (b) Success plot.
  ![image](/fig/hotc20.jpg)

 - Accuracy-speed trade-off of SOTA hyperspectral arts on the HOTC20 benchmark.